Mann-tech13/hackathon-final-iqm/README.md

-# TCQ : The News Aggregator
+# TCQ : The News Aggregator📰

 TCQ is a news aggregator website that smartly curates news from a vast resource of news websites and brings them to the users according to their preferences.